 - Investors can reinvest their funds in other deals or choose to withdraw the money from the account.

 Crowdestates does not currently charge investors any loan setup, due-diligence or annual account operation fees.
 If you wish to exit your loan prior to maturity you will charged an exit fee.

 Crowdestates are remunerated through fees chargeable to borrowers.
-These fees will be either 4% of the loan raised or a margin of 2% on the interest rate charged to the borrower.
+These fees will be 2% of the total loan raised from the platform once raised, and a further 1% once the loan is paid back.

 Please read more about the risks of lending money here.